 - Google Alerts - Create alert text messages sent to an e-mail address each day or as it happens of web searches, news searches, etc.

-- Google Analytics - Google Analytics allows anyone with their own domain to monitor and create reports of visitors to their website.
+- Google Analytics - Google Analytics allows users to monitor and create reports of visitors to their website.

 - Google App Engine - A service that provides users the ability to create scalable web services that use Google's resources.

-- Google Books - Another fantastic service from Google that contains hundreds of thousands of books that can be searched.
+- Google Books - Another fantastic service from Google containing hundreds of thousands of books that can be searched.

 - Google Calendar - A way to organize your schedule, synchronize, and share events with your friends.

 - Google Chrome - The most popular desktop Internet browser.

-- Google Custom Search Engine (CSE) - Service that allows you to create a custom Google Search engine.
+- Google CSE (Custom Search Engine) - Service that lets you create a custom Google Search engine.

 - Google Developer - A place to find all Google developer documentation, resources, events, and products.

-- Google Earth - A fantastic software program that allows a person to view almost everywhere on earth, get directions, find close shops and places of interest, and much more.
+- Google Earth - A fantastic software program that allows a person to view almost everywhere on earth, get directions, find close shops and places of interest, and more.

 - Google Fiber - A limited service available in some places in the United States that offers a fiber connection to the Internet.

-- Google Fonts - A collection of thousands of fonts that can be used on your web page.
+- Google Fonts - A collection of thousands of fonts for use on your web page.

 - Google Groups - Google's bulletin board with millions of users and postings.

 - Google Homepage - Google's main page and search engine.

-- Google Images - Google search that allows you to search for images instead of text.
+- Google Images - Google search that lets you search for images instead of text.

-- Google Mail - More well known as Gmail, is one of the most popular email hosts.
+- Google Mail - More well-known as Gmail, the most popular e-mail host.

 - Google Maps - A great feature that enables users to search for directions from one location to another, search for local businesses, and more.

-- Google Moon - In celebration of the first Moon landing, Google created this page that has a map of our Moon as well as each of the moon landings.
+- Google Moon - In celebration of the first Moon landing, Google created this page with a map of our Moon and each of the moon landings.